 Grab a cup of coffee or tea…and get access to On Demand Bible Studies!

-FREE Online Womens Bible Study Groups 2021 at the Bible Cafe™ where we study, connect, and grow.
+FREE Online Women’s Bible Study Groups at the Bible Cafe™ where we study, connect and grow.
 The international Bible Cafe™ community offers a small group experience online.
 We meet through social learning groups.
 Our team of volunteer leaders will guide you through weekly discussion questions, prayer, and fellowship.

 Step 1: Bible study groups meet in cycles of 6 weeks, 8 weeks, 10 weeks, or 12 weeks.

-Because Online Womens Bible Study Groups are discussing a specific theme, your DOOR to joining will be every 2-3 months.
-Best advice is to join when you see a NEW study is “coming soon.”
+Because Online Women’s Bible Study Groups are discussing a specific theme, your DOOR to join will be every 2-3 months.
+The best advice is to join when you see a NEW study is “coming soon.”
 We promote our studies six weeks before we start.

 Step 2: Get the study book.

-Most study books/workbooks are available at Amazon, Christian Book, stores Barnes and Noble, Apple Books, or Kindle.
-We do our best to select books on digital format so you are not paying international shipping fees.
+Most study books/workbooks are available on Amazon, Christian Book, stores Barnes and Noble, Apple Books, or Kindle.
+We do our best to select books in digital format so you are not paying international shipping fees.

 Step 4: Select the day and time you want to join us.

 Our Facebook groups are free.
 Find the small group schedule posted at the top of the page, about 2-weeks before the study begins.
-Select the dayhttps://www.biblecafe.org/join and time you want to join the Online Womens Bible Study Group.
-We meet mornings, afternoons, evenings and weekends. **Please note the phone/video groups are NOT free.
+Select the dayhttps://www.biblecafe.org/join and the time you want to join the Online Women’s Bible Study Group.
+We meet mornings, afternoons, evenings, and weekends. **Please note the phone/video groups are NOT free.
 These meet at Bible Cafe™ University

 The first meeting is an INTRODUCTION week.
-In this meeting you will meet the leaders and learn Online Womens Bible Study Groups work.
+In this meeting, you will meet the leaders and learn about Online Women’s Bible Study Groups’ work.
 Come join us!
 Our groups are a blend of beginner to advanced Bible study students.
 We are diverse in age, denominations, locations, relationship status, and more.

 Bible Cafe™ Ministries has led more than 100 online Bible studies from some of the most popular Christian Bible teachers.
 We help people Study, Connect and Grow.
 Through our membership site we have resources for individual Bible study, church small groups, or home group experiences.
 To help you lead a Bible study group, we found these resource articles, podcasts and books.
 We recommend reading at least two leadership books each year to keep your skills refreshed.